-For this reason, and with the support of a grant from Humanity United, ICCR has launched the “No Fees” initiative, a program designed to ultimately lead companies to create robust management systems which will ensure that workers in their immediate and extended supply chains are not forced to pay for employment.
+ICCR's “No Fees” initiative is designed to ultimately lead companies to create robust management systems which will ensure that workers in their immediate and extended supply chains are not forced to pay for employment.
 As the "pay for work" practice is especially prevalent at the commodity-sourcing level of the food supply chain, the “No Fees” initiative initially focused on promoting ethical recruitment in palm oil and seafood sourcing, and has now scaled up to include companies in the electronics, apparel, and extractives sectors.

-“No Fees” builds upon decades of productive ICCR corporate engagements on human rights and supply chain issues and further amplifies three years of ICCR member-led engagements with food and beverage companies on sustainable sourcing, production and labor practices for palm oil and seafood.
+“No Fees” builds upon decades of productive ICCR corporate engagements on human rights and supply chain issues and further amplifies three years of ICCR member-led engagements with companies in the food and beverage, electronics, tourism and retail sectors on labor practices.

 Featured ICCR Initiative

 ICCR's No Fees Initiative asks companies to adopt three basic principles, to prevent the exploitation of migrant workers.
 These threee pillars should be integrated into every corporate recruitment policy: